 Kids learn fast through experiential learning.
-When kids get involved in doing things first hand, their natural desire to explore about themselves and the environment around them is fostered.
-One great way to enhance this type of learning is through the use 3D printing.
+When kids get involved in doing things firsthand, their natural desire to explore themselves and the environment around them is fostered.
+One great way to enhance this type of learning is through the use of 3D printing.
 With prices dropping and the ease of use increasing, 3D printers designed for kids’ learning are emerging in the market.
 The following are reviews of the best available 3D printers for kids.

-The Thingmaker by Mattel is an every household’s 3D printer designed with kids in mind.
+The Thingmaker by Mattel is every household’s 3D printer designed with kids in mind.
 With its great features, it lets kids design and create their toys with just a few taps on the user-friendly screen.
 The ThinkMaker design application is downloaded for free in the Apple app store.
-From the app, kids can choose between easy to follow templates of various models and once done sent to the 3D printer.
+From the app, kids can choose between easy-to-follow templates of various models and once done sent them to the 3D printer.

 The product has dimensional length, width, and height of 447mm, 420mm, and 420mm respectively.
 This printer comes with some of the greatest safety features which include a retractile extruder.